 6. Ask for help

 Discuss the variation claim with those directly involved with the work.
 They may remember things and costs which you were unaware of or forgot.
 Ask for expert advice when necessary.

 7. Don’t play mister nice guy, just play by the rules

 If you are entitled to lodge a variation claim then do so immediately.
 If the client has delayed you then submit a delay claim.
 Don’t hope it will work out at the end of the project.
 If the project is finished late the client will deduct delay damages from you – that’s just the rules of the contract.
-Many contracts have clauses which time bar claims that are late.
-Anyway, clients hate unpleasant surprises when contractors realise they’re in trouble at the end of the project and submit a whole bunch of variation claims.
+Many contracts have clauses that time bar claims that are late.
+Anyway, clients hate unpleasant surprises when contractors realize they’re in trouble at the end of the project and submit a whole bunch of variation claims.

 8. Claims must be well thought out and logically presented with all supporting documentation

 You literally have one chance to convince the client that you are entitled to the variation claim.
-Don’t spoil it with a poor submission.
+Don’t spoil it with poor submission.
 Your variation claim should include:

 - A description of the event.